sulu/SuluRedirectBundle/UPGRADING.md

 ### Database change

-To support multiple webspaces a host field was added to the redirect entity and the following database migration need to be run.
+To support multiple webspaces a sourceHost field was added to the RedirectRoute entity and the following database migration need to be run:

 ```sql
 ALTER TABLE `re_redirect_routes` ADD `sourceHost` VARCHAR(255) DEFAULT NULL;